r-wasm/jupyterlite-webr-kernel/README.md

 ### Development install

-Note: You will need NodeJS and Python 3.8+ to build the extension package.
-There is an environment.yml file for conda/mamba/micromamba users to create a conda environment with the required dependencies.
+Note: You will need NodeJS and Python 3.9+ to build the extension package.
+There is an environment.yml file for conda/mamba/micromamba users to create a conda environment with the required dependencies.å

 The `jlpm` command is JupyterLab's pinned version of [yarn](https://yarnpkg.com/) that is installed with JupyterLab.
 You may use `yarn` or `npm` in lieu of `jlpm` below.